mattseabrook/t7gtools/README.md

 Notes/To-do list:

-- Rewrite utils.h as a Class with static public functions so the definitions can be moved into a CPP file.
 - Look into FFMPEG, if there's a low foot-print static library that can write out MP4.
 - Nurse README.md